dlcastillop/controllo/README.md

 # <img src="./assets/icon.png" width="30" height="30"> Controllo

-Controllo is a free extension to track all your subscriptions in one place.
+Controllo is a free browser extension to track all your subscriptions in one place.

 ## Features